mariallugare/Password-Locker/README.md

 # Password-locker
 # PASSWORD-LOCKER
-This is a pyhon project that allows users to generate passwords.
+This is a pyhon project that allows users to generate passwords and they are also given an option to generate their own passwords.

 # Description
 This project allows users to  have an authentication system that enables a user to log into their account and view their credentials.